Filtering Objects and Jobs

 Properties: Search by properties.
 The filter bar automatically provides properties available on executions currently shown within the project

-Class: e.g. Analysis or Job
+Class: for example, Analysis or Job

 Origin Jobs: ID of origin job